WPBeginner

 About Image Theft and Copyright

 Copyright laws are universal and applicable around the world.
 The original creator automatically becomes the copyright owner of their creative work.
-Even if they don’t mention it on their website, one should still assume that the content they are viewing is protected by copyright.

-This includes images, text, videos, or any other form of content that you see on the web.
+Even if the person doesn’t mention it on their WordPress website, you should still assume that the content you are viewing is protected by copyright.
+This includes images, text, videos, logos, or any other form of content that you see on the web.

 The problem is that images and text can be easily copied.
 Many people think that no one would notice if they stole an image and used it on their own website.

 It is not only illegal but also unethical to steal other people’s work.
-There are many places where you can easily find royalty free and public domain images.
+There are many places where you can easily find royalty-free and public domain images.

 While it is flattering to see other people use your work in their own projects, sometimes it can be very frustrating to see a blatant disregard for your rights.